-(b) Any hospital receiving information described in subsection (a) of this section may take any one or more of the following courses of action in addition to the action required in subsection (a) of this section, any one of which shall discharge its responsibility under this chapter to monitor the qualification and fitness of physician assistants and other health care professionals on its medical staff:
+(b) Any hospital receiving information described in subsection (a) may take any one or more of the following courses of action in addition to the action required in subsection (a), any one of which shall discharge its responsibility under this chapter to monitor the qualification and fitness of physician assistants and other healthcare professionals on its medical staff:

 (1) In any case that has been referred to the board, to await final disposition of the board, and to take further action that is consistent with sanctions, if any, imposed by the board;

 (2) In any case in which the matter has resulted in the suspension, revocation, or restriction of privileges at any other hospital, to adopt the factual findings of the other hospital, and to impose the suspension, revocation, or restriction in privileges that the receiving hospital deems appropriate, if any, in light of these factors; or